315 Chestnut Street

 Philadelphia, PA 19106

-The museum will be closed on these days:
+The museum is closed on the following holidays:

 - Independence Day